windraner/coding-challenge-frontend/README.md

 - [ ] I want to see the sum of all orders for a given month
 - [ ] I want to be able to filter by month
-- [ ] I want to see a progress bar, that shows the current order volume (X%) vs. the order target (100%)
+- [ ] I want to see a progress bar, that shows the total order volume of the selected month (X%) vs. the order target (100%)
 - [ ] I want to see the target value
 - [ ] I want to see the 5 most recent orders in the selected month
 - [ ] For each order, I want to see